ypid/logstash-config-integration-testing/README.md

 # Logstash pipeline integration testing

+## This project is deprecated

+*https://github.com/geberit/event-processing-framework has been published which replaces this project.
+There is nothing to be done here anymore.
+The new solution is superior in so many ways.*

+## Intro

 Make integration testing of Logstash configuration easily usable for sysadmins.

 When using the [Elastic Stack for Log